lc00/wiki-experiment/Learning-Agile.md

 * **At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly**: This requires having time blocked out to do it, and a willingness to speak freely.

 ## Scrum and Self-Organizing Teams

+> For Scrum to work, the team has to deeply and viscerally understand collective commitment and self-organization.
+Scrum's theory, practices, and rules are easy to grasp intellectually.
+But until a group of individuals has made a collective commitment to deliver something tangible in a fixed amount of time, those individuals probably don't get Scrum.
+When the team members stop acting as many and adopt and commit to a common purpose, the team becomes capable of self-organization and can quickly cut through complexity and produce actionable plans.
+- Ken Schwaber

+Everyone on a Scrum team owns the project.
+It's natural to CYA wash your hands of decisions someone else made, like scheduling and assignments.
+There isn't a role for someone who "owns the plan."
+Scrum masters guide the decisions and make sure they're philosophically sound, but doesn't make decisions for the team.
+Product Owners understand the business value of what's being delivered, and is the voice of the business for the team.
+The Product Owner gives broad strokes about what's being built during Sprint Planning, but there's not enough time for the level of detail needed during the actual project.
+The Product Owner needs authority to make decisions, and spends a lot of time working with stakeholders to get questions answered.

+Rather than treat estimates like commitments you can nail people to, treat them facts that have yet to be uncovered.
+In the future, everything will have taken a certain real amount of time- we're trying to get to that truth faster.
+Don't motivate people with deadlines, or "ratify" estimates, or hold people accountable.
+It's a team thing.
+Figuring out who will do what is done throughout the sprint.

+### Collective Commitments

+Our plans don't commit us, our commitments commit us.
+You can't make a commitment on behalf of someone else.
+Is someone assigned to a project and doing what they're told (chicken) or truly committed (pig)?
+Pigs care more about the success of the project than they care about anything else in their professional life- and sometimes that means blurring roles or using technologies you don't personally like.
+Chickens matter (eg. a user giving their opinion), but their professional success isn't tied to the success of the project.
+If someone (like the SM) "owns" the plan or there's a "single wringable neck", it encourages everyone else to be a chicken.

+### Mechanics

+#### Sprint Planning

+A 2-part meeting, each part is time-boxed to 4 hours per 30 day sprint (proportionally shorter for shorter sprints).
+Beforehand, the Product Owner comes up with a prioritized backlog for the product that the stakeholders and users have bought into.
+In the first part, the team selects what items they will commit to delivering by the end of the sprint.
+In the second part of the meeting, the team figures out what tasks are a part of delivering those backlog items, which becomes the sprint backlog.

+#### Daily Scrum

+All team members must attend.
+Anyone else may attend, but isn't allowed to participate.
+Maximum 15 minutes.
+It's not a status update meeting, and it's a way for a PM to manage the schedule.
+They help teams make decisions at the last responsible moment.

+#### Sprint

+No one is allowed to tell the team how to do their jobs.
+If a sprint is in danger, the team must tell the product owner as soon as possible so that expectations can be reset with stakeholders.
+More items can be added if the sprint ends early.
+In the case of catastrophe (eg. staffing problem), the product owner can terminate a sprint.
+This needs to be rare, or else the stakeholder trust will disappear.

+#### Demo

+The team demos only items that are done-done (nothing left to do).
+The team and the stakeholders share opinions and feelings.

+#### Retro

+What did we do well, what can improve in the future?
+Scrum Master is responsible for documentating them and adding to the product backlog as non-functional items.

+### Scrum Values

+* **Courage**: Push back against poor culture and shortcuts
+* **Commitment**: Everyone is committed to the goals, and has authority to make decisions about those goals
+* **Respect**: The teams foster mutual respect for each other, including non-technical team members
+* **Focus**: No distractions or other assignments or committees during a sprint.
+Switching to other tasks when blocked introduces context switching.
+* **Openness**: Standups, task boards, and retros don't give opportunities for CYA or plausible deniability.

 ## Scrum Planning and Collective Commitment
 ## XP and Embracing Change
 ## XP, Simplicity, and Incremental Design